21 Best RV Campgrounds on the Beach | East Coast Guide

 13.Camp Hatteras RV Resort

-Stay on a site near the sound, rather than the ocean.
+Stay on a site near the sound rather than the ocean.
 You’ll actually get a view of the water and sunsets.
-The oceanfront sites are closer to the beach, but the view can be obstructed by the dunes.
+The oceanfront sites are closer to the beach, but the dunes can obstruct the view.

 Among the amenities are pools, a Jacuzzi, mini golf, WaveRunner rentals, and a walkway out to the beach.
-They also have a fully stocked store on-site and dog park for pet owners.
-If you have kids and want a more resort-style experience on the beach then this campground is perfect!
+They also have a fully stocked store on-site and a dog park for pet owners.
+If you have kids and want a more resort-style beach experience, then this campground is perfect!

 14. Freeman Park